Finding the perfect gift is not always easy. And finding a gift during the Winter holiday season? Even worse.

 Nobody actually enjoys going through airport security.

-You have to take off your shoes and show off your holey socks, shed practically every layer of clothing, expose yourself in weird body scanners (who knows what they can see), unpack your carry on… I’m getting annoyed just writing this.
+You have to take off your shoes, shed practically every layer of clothing, expose yourself in weird body scanners (who knows what they can see), unpack your carry on… and I’m getting annoyed just writing this all out.

 International travelers will love you forever if you set them up with Global Entry.